-- 1. LOCKOUT Get inside.
-Lock outside doors.

-- 2. LOCKDOWN Locks, lights, HIDE!

-- 3. EVACUATE To announced location.

-- 4. SHELTER Take shelter in nearest safe location.
+1. LOCKOUT - Get inside.
+2. LOCKDOWN - Locks, 3.
+EVACUATE - To 4.
+SHELTER - Take shelter Lock outside doors. lights, HIDE! announced location. in nearest safe location.

 Manhattan Tech will also practice safety drills periodically.
 Any drill will be notated with DRILL in the emergency message.
 The time to become familiar with evacuation routes, shelter areas, or lock-down procedures is today.
 Notification to initiate any of the procedures listed below will be given via a text message alert or by use of a runner, if safe.